terryaney/KatApp/scripts/readme.md

 KatApp element | The HTML element that is target/container for the KatApp.
 Example: `<div id="KatApp"></div>` Vue Directive | Special attributes indicating that the attribute content should be processed by Vue and its rendering engine.
 Host Platform | Web Application hosting the KatApp.
-Kaml View CMS | System for updating Kaml View when Kaml files are not hosted directly by Host Platform.
+KAT CMS | System for updating CalcEngines and Kaml Views when Kaml files are not hosted directly by Host Platform.
 Kaml&nbsp;Template&nbsp;Files | Kaml file containing *only* templates, css, and javascript for generating common markup/controls used in KatApp's.
 Kaml Template Files are never the 'main view' of a KatApp.
 Template | A reuseable piece of a markup found in Kaml Template file.